 Our high quality music education aims to inspire the children to understand music as a universal language and encourages one of the highest forms of creativity.
 We want to encourage the children to develop a curiosity for music while understanding the value it holds in a range of different contexts and in the wider community.
 Our ongoing work within charities, such as the Bethany Project, enables us to explore music in a range of faiths and cultures.
 Furthering this, music is explored throughout school during the celebration from a range of faiths.
 Our Music curriculum aims to engage and inspire pupils to develop a love of music and their talent as musicians while building their self-confidence, creativity and self-esteem.
 We promote a love for music by valuing the talents of the staff within our school and different instruments they can play.

 St James’ works in partnership with Bolton Music Service to provide a curriculum which is progressive for pupils in KS1 and KS2 in order to develop increasingly high standards of musical knowledge, understanding and skill.
-The curriculum in KS2 is delivered by a specialist Curriculum Music Teacher from the Bolton Music Service, alongside the class teacher.
+The curriculum across KS1 and KS2 is delivered by a specialist Curriculum Music Teacher from the Bolton Music Service, alongside the class teacher.
 This enables children to benefit from specialist teaching and as well as learning continued in other areas of the curriculum by the class teacher.

 The plan for each year group focuses on a set of skills to develop over the year.
 The skills are divided into four key areas: